 6. Data and analysis

 Landing Rhys Long from Wales Rugby in February 2016 was a major coup for Reddin and England.
 The Welshman had been with them for almost nine years, as well as touring with the British and Irish Lions in 2013, and was regarded as an analysis expert who truly impacted coaching.
 Warren Gatland, who had worked with Long for Wasps, Wales and the Lions, valued him very highly and was extremely reluctant for him to leave.

-When he arrived at St George's, Long embarked on building a department from scratch.
-Over time they delivered data and analysis projects - most notably one on penalties ahead of the 2018 World Cup - profiled current and potential England players throughout the age groups, and did extensive opposition analysis.
+When Long arrived at St George's, he embarked on building a department from scratch.
+Over time they delivered data and analysis projects - most notably one on penalties ahead of the 2018 World Cup - profiled current and potential England players throughout the age groups and did extensive opposition analysis.

-Team analysts were supported by The Hub, led by Chris Markham, who was Game Insights Lead at The FA from January 2017 to February 2021.The Hub did extensive opposition analysis ahead of each tournament and this was crucial during the 'summer of success' for the England youth teams and then for the men and women's senior teams when they reached the semi-finals of their respective World Cups in 2018 and 2019.
+Team analysts were supported by The Hub, led by Chris Markham, who was Game Insights Lead at The FA from January 2017 to February 2021.The Hub did extensive opposition analysis ahead of each tournament, which proved crucial during the 'summer of success' for the England youth teams and then for the men and women's senior teams when they reached the semi-finals of their respective World Cups in 2018 and 2019.

 “I was in charge of a team of two to four analysts at any one moment, to make sure we had information ready on the next opponent,” Markham told TGG.
 “We did the same in Russia, with maybe 10 coaches and 14 analysts, and something similar at France 2019.